lucask07/covg_clamp/README.md

 [kicost](https://github.com/xesscorp/KiCost) which scrapes availability and prices from various distributors and creates a spreadsheet of component cost.

+## Funding
+Research reported in this publication was supported by the National Institute Of Neurological Disorders And Stroke of the National Institutes of Health under Award Number R15NS116907.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 <!---
 ## Block diagram - To Be Completed!
 drawio (also named add.diagrams.net) is used to create block diagrams by integrating drawio with the GitHub repository.